usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_102.md

 * Keep in mind how inputs (source data) for your pipeline can be provided either with `p:input` (part of the pipeline prologue) or directly by `p:load` (a step).
 When you see a document referenced on either `p:document` or `p:load`, by means of `href`, you are looking at a call either to an XML document, or some other data instance (e.g.: text file; JSON data instance).
 (One difference is that `p:document` bindings provided to `p:input` can be overridden but `p:load` says what it says.)
 These inputs are ordinarily dependencies for the pipeline.
 Change or override them, and you change the inputs provided.
 * `@href` attributes on `p:store` (in contrast to `p:load`) are equally important, but for the opposite reason: `p:store` is one of the ways XProc offers to &ldquo;write&rdquo; or save out its processing results, to the location given (in a writeable file system).
 The other way is binding to a `p:output` port and doing something with that.
 * Detail: while `p:input/p:document` is a way of providing inputs, you aren't likely to see `p:output/p:document`.
 The XProc specication clarifies the reason why (at the end of the section [p:output](https://spec.xproc.org/3.0/xproc/#p.output)) this pattern would be used only for very special purposes, if at all.
-Defining an output **port**, `p:output`, when given, shows not what will or should happen with process results (outputs), but rather exactly what kinds of outputs are available, i.e. a pipelines defined outputs with the names and configurations including which results they capture.
+Defining an output **port**, `p:output`, when given, shows not what will or should happen with process results (outputs), but rather exactly what kinds of outputs are available, with the names and configurations including which results they capture.
+If such a port is not connected to a processing result but to a static resource, the static resource is what will appear there.
 * Reverse this logic and you can see that a pipeline with no `p:output` must somewhere among its steps have one or more `p:store` steps, since these are the only ways results are made available externally to the pipeline runtime.
 * For security analysts: yes, this last point is consequential for purposes of auditing and assessing vulnerabilities in and with XProc.
+A pipeline with no `p:store` has no effects on a file system where it runs; a pipeline with no output ports exposes no results (for a calling process to receive) - so to have neither is effectively to have no effects anywhere.
 * Both `p:load` and `p:store` are commonly provided with `@message` attributes, which are used to produce console messages (in a tool like Morgana) when steps in a subpipeline are executed.